Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/parts.md

   * Front Acrylic Window
   * Arms
   * Target
+  * (Includes alternative files for if you want to laser cut your front and bask gaskets instead of printing in TPU)

 ## Connectors
 To hold the lid on and the legs on you have 3 options: